KhronosGroup/SPIRV-Guide/chapters/spirv_internals.md

      OpFunctionEnd
 ```

-The spec gives a [full example](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#_example) of a simple GLSL shader to SPIR-V Assembly
+The spec gives a [full example](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#_example) of a simple GLSL shader to SPIR-V disassembly

 A SPIR-V module is a single linear stream of [words](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#Word).
 The full [physical layout](https://www.khronos.org/registry/spir-v/specs/unified1/SPIRV.html#PhysicalLayout) of the module is well described in the spec.
 Here is a visual diagram showing the layout.

 ![spirv_internals_layout.png](../images/spirv_internals_layout.png)

-## Reading SPIR-V Assembly
+## Reading SPIR-V Disassembly

-[SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools/blob/master/docs/syntax.md) has a great breakdown of the syntax found in SPIR-V Assembly.
+[SPIRV-Tools](https://github.com/KhronosGroup/SPIRV-Tools/blob/master/docs/syntax.md) has a great breakdown of the syntax found in SPIR-V disassembly.

-It is also very useful to use the spec when looking at SPIR-V Assembly.
+It is also very useful to use the spec when looking at SPIR-V disassembly.

-Here is an example from a random set of SPIR-V Assembly line
+Here is an example from a random set of SPIR-V disassembly line

 ```
 %16 = OpTypeInt 32 1